Dwight Bullard

-Dwight Bullard (born February 4, 1977) is a Democratic politician and teacher from Florida.
+Dwight M. Bullard (born February 4, 1977) is a Democratic politician and teacher from Florida.
 He served one term in the Florida State Senate, representing parts of South Florida from 2012 to 2016, and before that served two terms in the Florida House of Representatives, representing a district in southern Miami-Dade County from 2008 until his election to the Senate.

-History
+Early life

 Bullard was born in Philadelphia, Pennsylvania and moved to Florida in 1981; his father, Edward B. Bullard, served in the Florida House of Representatives from 2000 to 2008, and his mother Larcenia Bullard, served in the House from 1992 to 2000 and in the Florida State Senate from 2002 to 2012.
 He attended Florida A&M University, graduating with a degree in history education in 1999.

 Since 2000, Bullard has taught social studies at Coral Reef Senior High School in Richmond Heights.